package-url/packageurl-php/README.md

 # Package URL (purl) for PHP

-A parser and builder based on the [package url spec] implemented for PHP.
+A parser and builder based on [package url spec], implemented in PHP.

 License: MIT